Why Do Cats Like To Play With String, And Is String A Good Toy?

 Are String Toys Good Toys For Cats?

-Even though your pet will stop at nothing once the string catches its attention, this type of entertainment actually poses some health risks.
+Even though your pet will stop at nothing once the string catches its attention, this entertainment poses some health risks.

-As the guys over at Animal Planet point out, feathers, mice toys, stuffed toys, cat posts, yarn, and most types of cat toys can harm your fluffy pal.
+As the guys over at Animal Planet point out, feathers, mice toys, stuffed toys, cat posts, yarn, and most cat toys can harm your fluffy pal.
 Strings aren’t an exception.
-Moreover, they can actually pose more health risks than other toys.
+Moreover, they can pose more health risks than other toys.

 Why Are Strings Bad?